the-hyp0cr1t3/CC/Sublime Text Setup.md

 ## Customize Sublime Text
 Sublime text has a lot of cool features which you can customize to your liking.
 Settings can be modified by editing `json` files — while this is a little trickier than using a GUI, you're rewarded with a flexible system.
 The left-hand pane contains all of the default settings, sometimes with descriptions.
 You can override the default settings in the right-hand pane.

 [Odatnurd](https://www.youtube.com/user/nurdz) has great Sublime Text tutorials.
-Do check out the the channel if interested.
+Do check out the channel if interested.

 ### Packages
 First thing's first.
 Install [Package Control](https://packagecontrol.io/installation) if you haven't intstalled it already.
 Package Control is the Sublime Text package manager.
 It allows users to find, install and keep packages up to date.